boyleerock/Eyes-Tracking-s-Dataset-Generator/README.md

 If you want to collect the dataset for eyes tracking by using YOLOv5, this program can help!!!

-Here you can easily generate the trainging  dataset for YOLOv5 in 3 steps...
+Here you can easily generate the trainging  dataset for YOLOv5 in the following steps...

 <pre><code>git clone https://github.com/boyleerock/Eyes-Tracking-s-Dataset-Generator</code></pre>

-Download the pretrained model [shape_predictor_68_face_landmarks.dat](https://github.com/tzutalin/dlib-android/blob/master/data/shape_predictor_68_face_landmarks.dat)
+- Download the pretrained model [shape_predictor_68_face_landmarks.dat](https://github.com/tzutalin/dlib-android/blob/master/data/shape_predictor_68_face_landmarks.dat)

-Then CHANGE your images folder's name in loop_directory("images/") in findeyes_convert2yoloformat .py
+- Then CHANGE your images folder's name in loop_directory("images/") in findeyes_convert2yoloformat .py

 <pre><code>python findeyes_convert2yoloformat.py</code></pre>